 The Administrative Services Division is a diversified unit responsible for a wide variety of duties essential to the daily operations of the Police Department.
-The Division is comprised of the Fiscal Management Unit, the Training/Accreditation Unit, the Professional Standards Unit, the Public Information Office, and the Research and Development Unit.
-Major Gordon Abraham is commander of the Bureau which currently has nine law enforcement and civilian personnel assigned.
+The Division is comprised of the Fiscal Management Unit, the Training Unit, the Professional Standards Unit, the Public Information/Crime Prevention Unit, and the Research and Development Unit.

 The Fiscal Management Unit is supervised by the Fiscal Administrator.
 The Fiscal Administrator's staff is responsible for the overall financial activities of the Police Department.
 This includes the development of the operating budget for the Department; monitoring and administering the approved budget; long range financial planning and forecasting; capital outlays; and inventory control of all, equipment and supplies.
 All equipment and supplies for the Department are ordered through the Fiscal Unit.